-All graduate students enrolled in nine or more hours, graduate assistants, and international students are required by The University to have health insurance and must either:
+All graduate students enrolled in nine or more credit hours, graduate assistants, and international students are required by the University to have health insurance and must either:

-To "waive out" or to "complete the waiver process" simply means to turn down the Pearce & Pearce student health insurance plan offered by the University.
-If you are a graduate or international student and have comparable health insurance coverage and wish to turn down the Pearce & Pearce student health insurance plan, you MUST complete the waiver process online by February 5, 2013 to have the health insurance fee removed from your tuition.
+To "waive out" or to "complete the waiver process" means to turn down the University-sponsored Student Health Insurance Plan offered through AIG.
+If you are a graduate or international student and have comparable health insurance coverage, you must complete the waiver process online during the appropriate waive out period so the health insurance fee will be removed from your tuition bill.

-- You must waive out each semester (excluding Maymester and summer sessions) or you will be automatically enrolled into the student health insurance plan and billed by the Bursar's Office.
+You must waive out for both the fall and spring semesters, or you will automatically be enrolled in the Student Health Insurance Plan and will be billed by the Bursar's Office.

 For your comparable health insurance plan to meet the waiver criteria, your health insurance plan must feature all of the following: